Jersey Company Restoration

 • confirmation that no change in the beneficial ownership of the shares in the company is contemplated and that no agreement has been entered into for the sale, transfer or disposal of any interest legal or equitable) in, or rights attached to, any shares in the company and no options have been granted over the shares.

-The application (known as a Representation) may be brought in the name of any interested person, who could, for example, be a person who was, at the moment of striking off, a shareholder, beneficial owner or a director of the company.
+The application (known as a Representation) may be brought in the name of any interested person, who could, for example, be a person who was, at the moment of striking off, a shareholder or a director of the company.

 The application needs to be supported by an affidavit sworn by the applicant which explains why the company was struck off and why it is necessary for the company to be reinstated.